Banana production in Ecuador: History

 Eventually, the Black sigatoka, a banana disease destroying much of banana production in Central American countries and Colombia, as well as a levy of export tax, and political unrest in Central America, came to Ecuador's advantage.
 The Standard Fruit Company and Del Monte Fresh Produce Company decided to make Ecuador the primary supplier of bananas in the 1970s.
 Some 147,909 hectares were dedicated to production, 99 percent of which were in the three provinces of Oro, Guayas, and Los Ríos in the lowlands of the Pacific coast, with a tropical climate and rich soil conditions.

 During the 1980s and 1990s in Ecuador, the economic policy of foreign trade was modified to comply to the international trade regime.
 This boosted banana exports, accounting for 21.1 per cent of total exports and 64.7 per cent of all agricultural exports during the decade of the 1990s.
 In 1998, there were 4,941 banana planters employing a workforce of 98,000.
 In 1999 Dole established a new loading terminal at Bananapuerto in 1999.

 In 2003 the Food and Agriculture Organization reported that the country's banana workers received lower wages than banana workers in all other Latin American banana-exporting nations.
 A study conducted three years earlier stated that the country's banana worker's average monthly wage was US$56.

 In 2012, Ecuador reported losses of $600 million due to the Black sigatoka fungus, with 40% (85,000 hectares) of the country's banana plantations affected by it.

+Economics

+Bananas are produced by more than 130 different countries across the world.
+Asia and Latin America host the majority of banana production operations.
+As of 2019, the main banana exporting countries were Ecuador, the Philippines, and Costa Rica.
+The main importing countries are the USA, the EU, and Russia.
+Banana production in Latin America is an economic success as the tropical climate is suitable for banana cultivation.
+Bananas thrive in climates with lots of rainfall and hot temperatures.
+Within 2016-2018 Ecuador contributed to 36% of the worlds international banana exports, within the same few years Ecuador produced an annual average of nearly 54 million tons of bananas.
+Ecuador has been a lead banana producer since 1953.

+Due to bananas having a cheap retail price and high caloric value, bananas are among the most popular dessert fruit in the entire world.
+Low prices and high caloric value make bananas a popular and common food source among minority and impoverished communities across the globe.
+Around 50 million tons of Cavendish bananas are produced each year, and over 20 million are sold globally.
+The banana trade is worth about $11 billion, and bananas are considered to be among the top ten agriculture crops.